Race and Culture February 23, 2023

 Community-building is hard work.
 We start with policies that give people freedom to flourish.

-The Center for Urban Renewal and Education (CURE) will be holding its annual CURE Clergy National Policy Summit, an in-person conference that convenes pastors from distressed communities to learn from and share ideas with a distinguished list of speakers and guests.
+The Center for Urban Renewal and Education (CURE) will be holding its annual CURE Clergy National Policy Summit, an in-person private gathering that convenes pastors from distressed communities to learn from each other and share ideas with a distinguished list of speakers and guests.
 This year's theme will be "Restoring Truth and Advancing Freedom."
+Cost: $500 for pastor/gold level donor+ and $100 for spouse.
+Includes lodging, meals, and summit sessions.

 Housing is a basic human necessity, but the federal government is ill-equipped to regulate it.
 We think that local governments should write housing policies that fit their own communities and that individuals should have optimal freedom to decide where and how they live.